xinsir6/ControlNetPlus/README.md

 **3000+ star, release the ControlNet++ ProMax model for SD3!!!**

 Note: we put the promax model with a promax suffix in the same [huggingface model repo](https://huggingface.co/xinsir/controlnet-union-sdxl-1.0), detailed instructions will be added later.

+## Help needed
+First, I want to thank everyone who pay attention to this project and give support to me.
+ControlNet++ has gained 600+ star in github and 15000+ downloads in huggingface within a week, I never thought about it before I release it.
+I have received many feedbacks from you guys.
+But I am faced with the situation that my energy is limited, the main problem you faced lies in the adaptation of the model to comfyui, A1111 ControlNet extension, diffusers, because this a new network architecture and can't be directly used in the original framework, there is work to do.
+Recently My main effort lies in the training of the model, you know it is not easy to provide the coolest model with good performance.
+Especially for SD3, the model has been reported to have the problem of human deformities, I must work hard to solve it.
+So I need help, anyone who can help with the adaptation to comfyui, A1111 ControlNet extension, diffusers, please concat me, you can just open an issue or discussion.

 ## Advanced editing features in Promax Model
 ### Tile Deblur
 ![blur0](./images/100000_tile_blur_concat.webp)